In my opinion, correct score trading is by far the most enjoyable way to trade football on Betfair.

 Half-Time Correct Score

-One way of hitting more accurate score predictions is to split matches in half.
-The average football match has 1.16 first half goals and the "Half-Time Score" Betfair market has ten outcomes rather than the nineteen in the full Correct Score market.
+Our Team Stats Database shows us that the average football match has 1.15 first half goals and the "Half-Time Score" Betfair market has ten outcomes rather than the nineteen in the full Correct Score market.

 In most games, the half-time 0-0 price will reach 2.00 by 25-30 minutes whereas the full match 0-0 price may still be in double figures.
 It's much more appealing.

 Second Half Correct Score

 With a second half correct score trade you use the full market, but the prices will have already moved a lot.
 For example, the 0-0 price will usually be around a third of what it was at kick-off.
 Quite a discount!

-Whereas you will often be looking to target one goal in the first half, after half-time you can go after two goals much more confidently.
-Teams need to score goals in order to win matches and as time runs out, the pressure mounts.
+Whereas you will often be looking to target one goal in the first half, after half-time you can go after two or more goals much more confidently.
+Teams need to score goals in order to win matches and, as time runs out, the pressure mounts.

 Here are two very important statements: